 Kevin Na leaves the scoring trailer after reviewing the video and determining his ninth hole took 16 shots.Getty Images

 Imagine shooting an 80 in a round of the Valero Texas Open after shooting a 16 — yes, a 16 — on the par four ninth hole.
 That’s exactly what happened to Kevin Na in 2011.
 When everything suddenly went disastrously wrong, how did he recover, and what can the average player take away from this that is positive?

-How do you recover from that?
 Following his 12-over-par hole, Na played the final nine holes two under par.
 Hard to imagine that he didn’t lose it a little or just pack it in — it would have been understandable and very easy to have done.

-It’s a mental thing The true key to the pre-shot routine is simply in its name — PRE-shot.
+The true key to the pre-shot routine is simply in its name — PRE-shot.
 This is a mental checklist that players should go through before try to hit the ball — not during the swing.
 If you are thinking about a variety of different things during your actual swing then the results of your swing are sure to be poor.
 I’d like to see your swing be as instinctual as possible — remind yourself of what you want to do before you swing — and then let it happen.

-Kevin Na went right back to his — and he went from a 16 on hole number 9 to a 34 for the entire back nine at the Valero Texas Open.
+Kevin Na went right back to his — and he went from a 16 on hole No. 9 to a 34 for the entire back nine at the Valero Texas Open.
 He even beat a few players on the day.
 Again, after scoring a 16 on one hole!
 That’s a lesson that could serve you well for a long time to come.

 Wherever your golf journey is heading, let’s get you there.
 There are nearly 29,000 PGA Professionals ready to help.
 Find yours at pga.com/journeys.